strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/amazon-aws.md

 git clone https://github.com/your-name/your-project-repo.git
 ```

 Next, navigate to the `my-project` folder, the root for Strapi.
 You will need to run `npm install` to install the packages for your project.
+Make sure to uninstall the sqlite3 package if you changed your database to PostgresSQL.

 `Path: ./my-project/`